Same day dispatch

 A woman showing her breathalyzer result

-A blood alcohol screening test works by measuring the amounts of alcohol in the person’s bloodstream.
-When someone consumes alcoholic beverages, the ethanol is absorbed into the bloodstream through the stomach and small intestines.
-This circulates alcohol throughout the body.
-Nevertheless, each testing method has its ways of providing results.
+A blood alcohol screening test works by measuring the amounts of alcohol in the bloodstream.
+When someone consumes alcoholic beverages, the ethanol is absorbed into the bloodstream through the stomach and small intestine.
+It also gets metabolised by the liver.
+The ethanol and its metabolites circulate throughout the body.

 The most common test is the breathalyser test.
 This measures the amount of alcohol in the breath.
 This test is often used by law enforcement officers to determine if a person is intoxicated while driving.
-Another type of test is a blood test.
-This directly measures the alcohol content in the blood.
+It is convenient for onsite testing because breathalysers are handheld and portable devices.
+Moreover, they provide quantitative results.

 A law enforcer monitoring the alcohol level of a woman driver